 Through Christ, we can know peace in the midst of the storms of life.

-In Hebrew, the word for "peace" is shalom—a far more meaningful word.
+In Hebrew, the word for "peace" is shalom—a far more meaningful word than our English equivalent relates.
 Shalom means complete well-being—not just a feeling of mental or emotional clarity.
 It means being complete, being whole, and lacking nothing.
 It settles unrest; it fills the empty.
 Wherever Jesus went on earth, He brought wholeness.
 The blind saw.
 The sick were healed.
 The storms were calmed.
 The sinful repented.

 Our peace cost Jesus a great deal as He died on the cross for our sins.
 He suffered so that we could find joy, contentment, and peace in a reconciled relationship with the Father.
 Through Christ, the barrier of sin separating us from God is destroyed.
 Through Christ, we can know peace in the midst of the storms of life.
 Through Christ, we can experience wholeness and contentment.

 Prayer: Prince of Peace, show me areas of my life that I have not surrendered to You.
 Help me to lay them at Your feet.
 I pray in the name of Jesus.
 Amen.